unicef-polymer/etools-ajax/README.md

 The `<etools-ajax>` is a complete new element based on the `EtoolsAjaxRequestMixin`.

+### Set Authorization Header
+Set `window.EtoolsAjaxConfig.JWTStorageKey` in your application.

 ### Data caching requirements

 If you want to be able to cache the request data you must define your app Dexie db schema and then